yiisoft/yii2/docs/guide/tutorial-performance-tuning.md

 ## Disabling Debug Mode <span id="disable-debug"></span>

-When running an application in production, you should disable the debug mode.
-Yii uses the value of a constant named `YII_DEBUG` to indicate whether the debug mode should be enabled.
-When the debug mode is enabled, Yii will take extra time to generate and record extra debugging information.
+When running an application in production, you should disable debug mode.
+Yii uses the value of a constant named `YII_DEBUG` to indicate whether debug mode should be enabled.
+When debug mode is enabled, Yii will take extra time to generate and record debugging information.

 You may place the following line of code at the beginning of the [entry script](structure-entry-scripts.md) to disable debug mode: